A Definition of Continual Reinforcement Learning: Agent Operators: Generates and Reaches

 \end{definition}

-That is, for at least one history that is realizable by the pair $(\agent, \env)$, there is some basis behavior $(\agentbasis)$ that produces the same action distribution as $\agent$ forever after.
+That is, for at least one realizable history, there is some base agent $(\agentbasis)$ that produces the same action distribution as $\agent$ forever after.
+This indicates that the agent can be understood as if it has stopped its search over the basis.
+We present a visual of sometimes reaches in \cref{fig:reaches}.
 By contrast, we say an agent \textit{never} reaches a basis just when it never becomes equivalent to a base agent.

 \begin{definition} We say agent $\agent \in \allagents$ \textbf{never reaches} $\agentsbasis$ in $\env$, denoted $\agent \notreaches \agentsbasis$, iff $\neg (\agent \reaches \agentsbasis)$. \end{definition}